 And much more…

-Unanimously appointed in January 2018 by a vote of the City Council and School Committee to serve out the vacant term of the late Robert Carreiro, Marcony has been an effective and dedicated champion for public education.
+Unanimously appointed in January 2018 by a vote of the City Council and School Committee to serve out the vacant term of the late Robert Carreiro, and elected by the voters in November 2019, Marcony has been an effective and dedicated champion for public education.